mortezakowkabi/jcb-persian-documentation/023-Adding-a-custom-time-field.md

 Example steps:

 1. Add a **unique class or ID** to your field.
-2. Include JavaScript in your **view’s footer script area** (accessible in JCB’s View Scripts section).
+2. Include JavaScript in your **view's footer script area** (accessible in JCB's View Scripts section).
 3. The script should allow only numbers and a colon (`:`).

 [00:05:37](https://www.youtube.com/watch?v=epA9zv4yWu0&t=00h05m37s)

-You can use the field’s ID (e.g., from your browser’s Inspector) to target it directly:
+You can use the field's ID (e.g., from your browser's Inspector) to target it directly:

 ```js
 document.getElementById('jform_event_time').addEventListener('input', function() {